smart-on-fhir/cumulus-library/docs/workflows/counts.md

 #### annotation section ####

 ## if you want to use a table to annotate rows with labels from another dataset, like
 ## from a coding system, you can define a count annotation source.
-All parmeters,
+All parameters,
 ## except alt_target, are required.

 # [ table.name.annotation ]